Marc-Jr/mini-async-runtime/README.md

 A minimal single-threaded async runtime in Rust.

 ## About
-This project is an educational implementation of a lightweight asynchronous runtime in RustIt demonstrates the fundamentals of task scheduling and execution within a single thread, providing a hands-on understanding of how asynchronous runtimes operate under the hood
+This project is an educational implementation of a lightweight asynchronous runtime in Rust .It demonstrates the fundamentals of task scheduling and execution within a single thread, providing a hands-on understanding of how asynchronous runtimes operate under the hood

 ## Features

 - **Single-threaded Execution** Designed to run on a single thread, making it ideal for embedded systems or learning environment.
-- **Task Scheduling** Manages and schedules asynchronous tasks efficientl.
+- **Task Scheduling** Manages and schedules asynchronous tasks efficientl.
-- **Minimal Dependencies** Built with a focus on simplicity and minimalism, avoiding unnecessary dependencie.
+- **Minimal Dependencies** Built with a focus on simplicity and minimalism, avoiding unnecessary dependencie.

 ## Installation

-Clone the repository and build the project using Cargo:
+Clone the repository and build the project using Cargo:

 
 ```bash